 With the help of this article, we aim to provide all the necessary information for you as an eBay seller.
 We will introduce how to open an eBay account and detail the eBay seller registration process.

 eBay Seller Registration

-eBay Business Account vs Personal
+eBay Business Account vs. Personal

 If you plan to sell products in large quantities, you can register a business account.
 In this way, you can enjoy all the benefits of being an eBay business account seller.
 Along with all the benefits, you should also consider the eBay business account fees.

 Business eBay sellers can choose a company name for the registration, which will appear in the invoices issued by eBay.
-In order to become an eligible business account user, you can either change your personal account to business or register a new business eBay account.
+In order to become an eligible business account user, you can either change your account to business or register a new business eBay account.

 Reduced Selling Limits

 eBay puts certain sales limits on certain sellers, especially the ones who are new in the business.
 It can be even more strict as of even 10 items per month.
 In case of choosing a business account, you can have access to reduced selling limits.

 Along with higher selling limits, eBay also offers tools like Promotions Manager to handle better sales control.
 This tool is free for business account users and enables them to create customized discounts.
 Apart from it, you can create coupons with this tool which boosts the buyers to spend more in your Store.
 This tool allows attracting buyers at the right time via showcasing the right products.

 Even though businesses pay additional taxes on top of everything, they get more chances of having deductions simultaneously.
 Apart from an advanced taxation system for Business Account sellers, there’s an opportunity to get sales privileges in crisis situations too.
 It particularly refers to the COVID-19, in this case.
 This is mainly carried out in order to prevent price gouging.